Large-scale Long-tailed Disease Diagnosis on Radiology Images

 For each cases in Radiopaedia, 'Related Radiopaedia articles' contains links to related articles named with corresponding disorders for radiology images, which are treated as diagnosis labels and have been meticulously peer-reviewed by experts in Radiopaedia Editorial Board.

-After article filtering, manual mapping and normal cases adding, we get 39,026 cases containing 192,675 images labeled by 5,568 disorder classes and 930 ICD-10-CM classes.
-We will continually maintain the dataset, growing the case number.
+Finally, we get 40,936 cases containing 195,010 images labeled by 5,568 disorder classes and 930 ICD-10-CM classes and will continually maintain the dataset, growing the case number.

 Analysis of the Cases in RP3D-DiagDS dataset